Honor a professional you respect, and whose work has made a difference for public relations, by nominating them for a PRSA Individual Award.

 Gold Anvil Award

-The Gold Anvil is the Society’s highest Individual Award.
-It is considered to be PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member and whose accomplishments have made a major contribution to the profession.
-More information, including past recipients.
+The Gold Anvil is the Society’s highest individual Award.
+It is considered to be the PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member in good standing with a minimum of 20 years of experience and whose accomplishments have made a major contribution to the profession.
+Learn More.

 Outstanding Educator Award

-The Outstanding Educator Award recognizes a PRSA member who has made a significant contribution to the advancement of public relations education through college or university teaching.
-More information, including past recipients.
+The Outstanding Educator Award recognizes a PRSA member in good standing with a minimum of 20 years of experience in public relations who has made a significant contribution to the advancement of public relations education through college or university teaching.
+Learn More.

 The Patrick Jackson Award for Distinguished Service to PRSA

-This award is named in honor of the late Patrick Jackson, APR, Fellow PRSA, a widely known and respected practitioner in the public relations profession.
-His vision and many contributions to the growth of PRSA are legendary.
-The award is intended to recognize a member who has significantly contributed to advancing PRSA from the Chapter to National level, as well as furthered the Society by inspiring fellow practitioners professionally and personally.
-More information, including past recipients.
+The award is named in honor of the late Patrick Jackson, APR, Fellow PRSA, one of the most widely known and respected practitioners in the public relations profession.
+His vision and his many contributions to the growth of PRSA are legendary.

 Paul M. Lund Public Service Award

 Named in honor of the late Paul M. Lund, vice president of Public Relations and Employee Communications of AT&T in the early 1970s.
 Mr. Lund was not only an accomplished leader in public relations, but was also a leader in every community of which he was a part, demonstrating an extraordinary commitment to public service.
 The Paul M. Lund Public Service Award is given to a PRSA member whose participation as a volunteer in important public activities has increased the common good and reflected credit on the Society.
 Learn More